What do we collect?

 - Two items - bedframe and mattress

 - Three items - dining table and 4 chairs; three piece suite

 During December, January and February only we will collect bagged garden waste for composting - 3 black sacks of garden waste will equal 1 Item.

 We cannot collect the following:

-Large American fridge freezers, double length range cookers, sofabeds (unless they’re dismantled); soil, earth, stones, concrete, bricks and building rubble; broken up sheds and garages; oil tanks and coal bunkers (concrete or metal); tiles and fittings; storage heaters (with asbestos); glass; vehicle parts of any kind (tyres, engines etc.); hazardous items; paint; garden waste; pianos; garage doors; patio doors and windows; boilers; garden chemicals.
+Large American fridge freezers, double length range cookers, sofabeds (unless they’re dismantled), carpets; soil, earth, stones, concrete, bricks and building rubble; broken up sheds and garages; oil tanks and coal bunkers (concrete or metal); tiles and fittings; storage heaters (with asbestos); glass; vehicle parts of any kind (tyres, engines etc.); hazardous items; paint; garden waste (March to November inclusive); pianos; garage doors; patio doors and windows; boilers; garden chemicals.